The fact that AppVeyor deployment requires build artifacts on input makes the deployment process predictable and

 However, please note that in case of annotated tag, appveyor_repo_tag are mutually exclusive.
-This is because, in the case of tag, it replaces the branch in the webhook content and there is no practical reliable way to recognize from what branch the tag was created.
+This is because, for webhook created as a result of annotated tag, there is no practical reliable way to recognize what branch the tag was created from.
 Therefore with this setting deployment will happen only for the master branch:

 - provider: Environment name: production on: branch: master # only this will work appveyor_repo_tag: true # condition will never be evaluated for annotated tag